As an affiliate & Amazon Assoc., I may earn from purchases: Disclosure.

 The results are younger looking, softer, smoother, clearer skin.
 It also helps reduce the appearance of wrinkles and scars.

-The single blade of a dermaplaning tool is specifically designed to exfoliate and clean the surface of the skin, along with removing excess hair.
+The single blade of a dermaplaning tool is specifically made to exfoliate and cleanse the skin while removing excess hair.
+The thin, long, and small blades allow you to easily reach areas around the lips, mouth, and nose.

 Most women could benefit from a monthly dermaplaning treatment.
 Especially, if you have: